Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 ☀️ Hours of light

 There are between 14 and 15 hours of light a day in Catalonia in May.
-That’s plenty of sunshine for outdoor activities and for exploring around!
+That’s plenty of sunshine for exploring around!

 What to pack for a trip to Catalonia in May